Family Law

 What is a parenting plan?

-It is a written and signed voluntary agreement between parents under the Family Law Act 1975 dealing with aspects of the care, welfare and development of a child and may include:
+It is a written and signed voluntary agreement between parents under the Family Law Act 1975 dealing with aspects of the care, welfare and development of a child.

 Are parenting plans legally binding?